MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

 ## Dataset Selection

-When selecting a dataset for time series analysis and forecasting, several criteria should be considered:
-- **Time coverage** - the dataset should span multiple years to capture long-term trends, seasonal effects, and possible structural changes.
-- **Frequency of observations**  - daily or higher-frequency data provides sufficient granularity for detecting short-term dynamics, while still allowing for aggregation into longer intervals if needed.
-- **Completeness and consistency** - the dataset should have minimal missing values, consistent formatting of timestamps, and properly aligned variables.
-- **Relevant variables** - for stock analysis, the dataset should include key financial indicators such as Open, High, Low, Close prices, and trading Volume.
-These variables enable both univariate and multivariate modeling.
-- **Volatility and variability** - the dataset should exhibit noticeable fluctuations over time, since stationary and non-stationary properties are essential for testing transformations and forecasting models.

-By meeting these criteria, the dataset becomes suitable for applying time series methods such as decomposition, stationarity testing, correlation analysis, and forecasting.
-As result I got it.
+When selecting a dataset for time series analysis, it is important to ensure sufficient time coverage, appropriate frequency of observations, data consistency, and the presence of relevant variables.
+Such datasets allow for testing stationarity, applying transformations, and building forecasting models.

 Link to the dataset: [click here](https://www.kaggle.com/datasets/vijayvvenkitesh/microsoft-stock-time-series-analysis)